masc-ucsc/docs/docs/pyrope/04-variables.md

 * A tuple field has the valid set to false if any of the parent tuple fields is invalid

-* The valid computation can be overwritten with the `__valid` attribute.
+* The valid computation can be overwritten with the `$valid` attribute.
 This is possible even during reset.

-[^clear]: Non-register variables are initialized to zero each cycle too, the valid is cleared at the same time.
+[^clear]: Non-register variables are initialized, but when initialized to `_` the valid is cleared.

 !!!
 NOTE